Early Balloon Frame Housing in Manitoba

 An early balloon‑frame house in Manitoba was built with whatever lumber the frontier could provide.
 Boards might come from local river mills, from the Lake Winnipeg basin, from the Assiniboine watershed, from Minnesota by ox cart, or from early rail shipments.
 Every mill cut lumber its own way, and one mill’s dimensions rarely matched another’s.
 Local boards were often short, rough, and mixed species, while the longest pieces came by rail and were the most expensive.

 Carpenters simply worked with whatever showed up on the cart that day.
-When I opened the second level of my own 1880s balloon‑frame house, I saw the same thing firsthand — stacked studs, mixed species, and rough, inconsistent dimensions.
+When I opened the second level of my own 1880s balloon‑frame house, (see the renovation shots from my own loft below) I saw the same thing firsthand — stacked studs, mixed species, and rough, inconsistent dimensions.
 I’ll include a few photos below showing the framing and rafters, which match the transitional methods described here.

 These builders were used to 19th‑century house framing, log construction and improvisation, so odd sizing didn’t bother them.
 Studs weren’t placed at 16 inches on centre — that idea didn’t exist yet.
 They placed studs where strength demanded, and if a board was too short, they stacked or scabbed pieces together to reach the height they needed.
 Mixed piles of poplar, elm, oak, cottonwood, and pine were normal.
 This was the working reality of the early 1880s.
 That was frontier carpentry.